apache/asterixdb/asterixdb/asterix-doc/src/main/markdown/builtins/2_string_common.md

         reverse(string)

  * Returns a string formed by reversing characters in the input `string`.
+ For characters of multiple code points, code point is the minimal unit to reverse.
+ See the following examples for more details.
  * Arguments:
     * `string` : a `string` to be reversed
  * Return Value: